Gynaecomastia Surgery in Newcastle, Maitland & Hunter Valley Australia

 Dr. Beldholm’s Final Thoughts on Gynaecomastia Surgery

-For patients with mild to moderate gynaecomastia, subcutaneous mastectomy with or without VASER liposuction is usually sufficient to remove the glandular tissue and excess fat.
-In more complex cases, such as those with significant skin sagging, a more extensive approach involving skin excision or even an upper body lift may be necessary to achieve the desired results.
+For mild to moderate gynaecomastia, subcutaneous mastectomy with or without suction-assisted lipectomy (VASER liposuction) may be sufficient to address glandular tissue and excess fat.
+In cases involving significant skin laxity, a more extensive approach — such as skin excision or an upper body lift (Upper Torsoplasty) may be required to address both tissue and skin changes.

 Frequently Asked Questions